There are two types of people in this world, hustlers and everyone else.

 I started my first business when I was in High School selling do-rags from my locker.
 I didn’t get rich from that business but I immediately knew I was going to be an entrepreneur when I start making more money than my classmates and wasn’t required to listen to someone else for permission.
 Since then, I’ve been a part of the growth of many businesses and startups as a consultant, employee and owner.
 One thing I’ve noticed in my career, is that I enjoy working with hustlers more than anyone else.

 When I say hustler, I’m not talking about someone who does shady business or sells illegal products.
 I’m talking about someone whose ambition and aspirations line up together.
-Someone who knows what they want and are willing to make short term sacrifices takes to get what they want.
+Someone who knows what they want and are willing to make short term sacrifices takes to get what they want and make sales.
 Hustlers don’t make excuses when they don’t achieve their goals – they look at the issue square in the eye and accept it as a challenge and an opportunity to improve.

 Hustlers are a rare breed this day and age yet it feels like everyday someone is talking about becoming a hustler without having the track record to back it up.
 I get the idea that hustlers are cool but let’s not confuse a work-mule with a hustler.
 A work mule, is always busy doing things and is often doing things that anyone else could do.
 A hustler is smart enough to know where they should best spend their time to achieve results and optimize their life accordingly.